Crate Day

 Crate Day is an unofficial celebration in New Zealand, held on the first Saturday of December every year.
-Participants set themselves the challenge of finishing a crate of twelve 745ml beer bottles between noon until midnight.
+Participants set themselves the challenge of finishing a crate of twelve 745ml beer bottles between noon and midnight.
 The total alcohol content of a crate, 300 grams, is close to a lethal dose.

 Crate Day was first promoted by radio station The Rock in 2010, and the event has since grown in popularity, leading to a number of disturbances, arrests, and injuries each year.
 Many alcohol-related businesses have promotions for the event, and numerous local councils enact liquor bans or restrictions over the weekend.
 The Rock no longer promotes the event.

 History

 In 2010, mainstream rock radio station The Rock started The Rock National Crate Day, a yearly event promoted on air alongside the sale of Crate Day themed merchandise.
 Duncan Heyde, The Rock's then-afternoon slot host, has been credited as an early major proponent of the event.
 The station held a 12-hour broadcast starting from noon, with participants invited to listen in as they consumed a crate of twelve beer bottles in a social setting.
 The event was ostensibly promoted as a way to mark the start of summer with friends, hence it occurring on the first weekend of the season.

 The Rock published a yearly list of 10 "commandments" for participants to follow, including supporting "thy crate of origin", referring to drinking beer from an individual's hometown or region, and "thou only beef that should attend National Crate Day is thy beef for thy BBQ".
 The event soon grew in popularity and became less connected with The Rock, with the weekend now seeing a rise of injuries and arrests each year.
 The Rock stopped officially promoting National Crate Day in 2019.